MillionIntegrals/vel/README.md

 As a goal, it should be enough to write a config file that wires existing components together and defines their hyperparameters for most common applications.
-If that's not the case few bits of custom glue code should do the job.
+If that's not the case few bits of custom glue code should do the jobatari.

 This repository is still in an early stage of that journey but it will grow